aleksei-kashapov/nncf_pytorch/docs/compression_algorithms/Quantization.md

 ---
 **NOTE**

 There is a known issue with AVX2 and AVX512 CPU devices.
-The issue appears with 8-bit matrix calculations with tensors that are close to the maximum or saturated value.
+The issue appears with 8-bit matrix calculations with tensors which elements are close to the maximum or saturated.
+AVX2 and AVX512 utilize a 16-bit register to store the result of operations on tensors.
+In case when tensors are saturated the buffer overflow happens.
+This leads to accuracy degradation.

 To fix this issue inside NNCF, weight tensors are quantized in 8 bits but only 7 bits are effectively used.
-This regime is used when `"target_device": "CPU"`.
-If you use CPU with VNNI instructions we recommend to set `"target_device": "CPU_VNNI"`, in which all tensors are quantized in 8 bits by default.
+This regime is used when `"target_device": "CPU"` set.
+As this problem doesn't appear on CPU with VNNI instructions we recommend to set `"target_device": "CPU_VNNI"`, in which all tensors are quantized in 8 bits by default to achieve the maximum accuracy

 ---